RitAreaSciencePark/PLM4Muts/README.md

 In order to perform an Inference have a look at the `runs/Inference_MSA_Finetuning` and `datasets/Inference` folders.

-As an example, we provide an example dataset, with dataset files correctly organized as follows
+As an example, we provide an example dataset, where we consider 13 mutations of the 1A7V protein.
+Dataset files correctly organized as follows

 ```bash
 Inference/